 What Is a Dwelling?

-The house you live in and anything that’s attached to it, like a deck or garage, are considered your dwelling and are protected by this coverage.
+A dwelling is the house you live in and anything that’s attached to it, like a deck or garage.
 Your personal property and certain detached structures (like garages, sheds, gazebos and fences) are covered by other parts of your policy.
 Sometimes the coverage included for detached structures may not be enough, so we offer optional coverage to better protect them.

 What Does Dwelling Insurance Cover?